Brand new school desks for students in rural Malawi.

 International Grant$

-We are proud to partner and serve with two global communities in Africa - The Sunshine Approach Foundation in Mozambique, and Pamoza International in rural Malawi.
-Both of these nonprofit organizations are promoting social change to improve the lives of children and families living in extreme poverty.
+We are proud to partner with and serve two incredible communities in Africa: The Sunshine Approach Foundation in Mozambique and Pamoza International in rural Malawi.
+These nonprofit organizations are driving social change by improving the lives of children and families living in extreme poverty through education, empowerment, and community development.

 IMPACT